 Hardship loans aren’t a particular financial product, but a variety of loan types that are often used by people facing financial hardship.
 Some don’t require a credit check, but those are usually the ones to be wary of.

-Personal loan
+Personal loans

 When you have bad credit, you may not be able to qualify for the lowest interest rates available, but even a high-interest personal loan will have advantages over some other options.
+The best hardship loans for bad credit are personal loans that cater to borrowers with bad credit.
+This is because they have the lowest costs (relative to other options), the longest repayment periods, and the highest amounts available.

-Compared to cash advance apps, payday loans, and title loans, repayment periods on personal loans are often more manageable — they typically range up to seven years.
+Compared to cash advance apps, payday loans, and title loans, repayment periods on personal loans are often more manageable — they can range up to seven years.
 And APRs tend to be much lower — topping out around 36%.
 And, unlike a title loan, most personal loans don’t require you to put your personal possessions up as collateral.

-Payday loan
+Payday loans

 A payday loan is a small-amount, short-term loan that doesn’t usually require a credit check.
 Payday loans often have APRs in the triple digits because of the short repayment period and very high fees, relative to the loaned amount.
 For example, a payday loan that charges $15 for every $100 borrowed has an APR of nearly 400%.